Lernstick/Lernstick-Bridge/TEST_SETUP.md

 This will create an folder `cv_ca` which contains the shared CA.

 ## Configuring the Bridge and Keylime
-For Keylime the project ships with a pre configured `keylime.conf` which shouldn't need any changes.
+For Keylime the project ships with a pre-configured `keylime.conf` which shouldn't need any changes.
 A development configuration for the Bridge can be found under `.docker_env` which works out of the box.

 Depending on Bridge usage the following values might need some change: